cocur/slugify/README.md

 - Removes all special characters from a string.
 - Provides custom replacements for German, French, Spanish, Cyrillic, Greek and Esperanto special characters.
 Instead of removing these characters Slugify approximates them (e.g., `ae` replaces `ä`).
-- No external dependencies (except PHPUnit for testing).
+- No external dependencies.
-- PSR-4 compatible
+- PSR-4 compatible.
-- Compatible with PHP >= 5.3.3 and [HHVM](http://hhvm.com)
+- Compatible with PHP >= 5.3.3 and [HHVM](http://hhvm.com).
-- Integration as service for the Symfony2 framework
+- Integrations for Symfony2 and Twig.

 Installation